-Additional guidance on the contents of a dissertation prospectus and formatting can be found in (1) MLA Handbook for Writers of Research Papers (7th ed); (2) Robert Gaines's The Chicago Manual of Style, 14th edition; and (3) James E. Mauch and Namgi Park's Guide to the Successful Thesis and Dissertation. https://graduate.ucf.edu/thesis-and-dissertation/
+Additional guidance on the contents of a dissertation prospectus and formatting can be found in (1) MLA Handbook for Writers of Research Papers (7th ed); (2) Robert Gaines's The Chicago Manual of Style, 14th edition; (3) James E. Mauch and Namgi Park's Guide to the Successful Thesis and Dissertation; and (4) UCF College of Graduate Studies Thesis and Dissertation page.